vimal2406/TicketIRCTC/README.md

 # TicketIRCTC
-This a backend of IRCTC web page
+This a backend of IRCTC web page built on purely java